 The spherical cap design makes it possible for the prosthesis to slide even if the implants and abutment caps are not parallel to each other.
 The current implants and attachments would be used but the abutment cap would be modified.
 The current abutment design has cylinders on either side of the groove, either both being part of the cap as in the circular groove design or one cylinder being the implant.
 This design only allows the lip of the attachment in the prosthesis to enter the groove from a limited set of angles because the lip must be almost perpendicular to the axis of the implant.
-The spherical cap design would replace the cylinders on either side of the groove, which would allow access to the groove from a larger range of angles.
+The spherical cap design would replace the cylinders on either side of the groove with hemispheres (Figure 13).
+This shape change would remove much of the material closest to the groove, which would allow access to the groove from a larger range of angles.
 This would allow the prosthesis to slide onto the abutment even if they are not parallel to each other.